 People ask me often, where does the Blue Trail begin in Hungary?
 My answer is the following: it doesn’t have any start or end, because it goes round the whole Hungary!
-Its route is divided onto three big sections: the oldest one, the Országos Kéktúra (National Blue Trail) is 1160 km long according to the latest survey, the Dél-dunántúli Kéktúra (South-Transdanubian Blue Trail) is 541 km, and the Alföldi Kéktúra (Blue Trail of the Plain) is 846 km.
+Its route is divided onto three big sections: the oldest one, the Országos Kéktúra (National Blue Trail) is 1160 km long according to the latest survey, the lenght of the Dél-dunántúli Kéktúra (South-Transdanubian Blue Trail) is 541 km, and the Alföldi Kéktúra (Blue Trail of the Plain) is 846 km long.
 If somebody completes these three sections of the huge Kék Kőr (Blue Circle), he/she really gets to know Hungary!
 I'd like to introduce the National Blue Trail on these pages with the help of many photos and descriptiones.

 The western trailhead of the National Blue Trail (more simple: Blue Trail, because this is the oldest one, the “original” one among the sections of the Blue Circle) is located on a grassy clearing at the Austrian-Hungarian border, close to the top of Írottkő Mountain, where it meets with the path of the South-Transdanubian Blue Trail.
 This point has a good accessibility from Velem village, which is located at the foot of the mountains.
 There are many possibilities to approach the summit from the village, but I think, the most beautiful route is the following:

-Let's start from the final bus stop of Velem (Velem, autóbusz forduló) on the narrow asphalt road towards the hills!
+Let's start from Velem village, bus turning place on the narrow asphalt road towards the hills!
 There are a huge net of such narrow roads among the Kőszegi-hegység (Kőszeg Mountains), so we will meet with many parts of this system during our hike.
 You will see and marks on the trees beside the road, meanwhile it ascends mildly and passes the closed Hotel Avar.
 The first hairpin bend of the road will appear after a few minutes.
-The sings turn onto a path here and the climb of the trail will be steeper.
-We will reach the Szent Vid Chapel (Szent Vid-kápolna) after a quarter hour long, strong climb at the end of stairs.
+The signs turn onto a path here and the climb of the trail will be steeper.
+We will reach the Szent Vid-kápolna Chapel after a quarter hour long, strong climb at the end of stairs.
 Generally the chapel is closed and the panorama is limited from its clearing, but we can rest a few minutes on the benches beside the small church.

 The signs cross the asphalt road and go left on a narrow path, which leads steeply towards the summit.
 After a half an hour we get to the ridge of the mountain and the ascent becomes softer.
 The Austrian-Hungarian border runs exactly on the ridge, in a few meters distance from us, we walk on its Hungarian side, and reach the clearing under the peak soon.

-If we finish the rest on the top terrace of the tower, we can go back to the clearing (Írott-kő, pecsételőpont).
+If we finish the rest on the top terrace of the tower, we can go back to the clearing (Írott-kő Mountain, stamping place).
 The grey steel box of the first stamp of the National Blue Trail is mounted onto a pillar of the shelter at the resting place.
 Later we will meet with dozens of this small boxes!
-There is a QR code on the box, it will contains information about the stamping place, later it will help the “on-line stamping”, but it doesn't work yet.
+There is a QR code on the box, it will contains information about the stamping place and later it will help the “on-line stamping”, but it doesn't work yet.
 Currently we have to collect the prints of the stamps into our small Blue Trail's booklet.
-Generally the stamps are equipped onto the end of a long chain.
-Here we can stamp into the first place of our Blue Trail booklet!
+Generally the stamps are equipped onto the end of long chains, here we can stamp into the first place of our Blue Trail booklet!
 After this procedure we can go back on the marked path to the Hörmann Spring.
 From this time we will follow only the marks on our long hike through Hungary!

 We cross the narrow asphalt road and step into the forest again.
-Our path passes by the Hörman Spring (Hörmann-forrás) and after some dozen steps we reach the asphalt road again, because we cut down its hairpin bend on the path.
-We cross it again and walk farther on another track, which descends in the forest until the next asphalt road.
-The signs of the Blue Trail follow this meandering road for a long time, meanwhile we pass the small group of Steier Houses (Stájerházak) on a clearing, finally reach the Vörös kereszt (Red Cross).
+Our path passes by the Hörmann-forrás Spring and after a few dozen steps we reach the asphalt road again, because we cut down its hairpin bend on the path.
+We cross it again and walk farther on another footpath, which descends in the forest until the next asphalt road.
+The signs of the Blue Trail follow this meandering road for a long time, meanwhile we pass the small group of Stájer Houses on a clearing, finally reach the Vörös kereszt Cross.

 The red wooden cross (its name: Vörös kereszt means Red Cross in English) stands in the centre of a junction of six forestry roads, among six great oak trees.
 There are wooden resting benches and desks in the shade of the trees, we can rest a few minutes here comfortably.
-When we go on, we will get to the lookout tower of Óház-tető Hill (Ó-ház-tető, kilátó) soon through the forest covered back of the Irány-hegy Mountain.
+When we go on, we will get to the Lookout point of Óház-tető Hill soon through the forest covered back of the Irány-hegy Mountain.
 A beautiful panorama opens from the terrace of the tower towards Kőszeg, and the plain of Kisalföld!
 (Link to the panoramic view) This lookout tower is the renovated dwelling tower of the ancient fort named Óvár or Óház (Old Castle or Old House).
 The ruined walls of the former castle surrounds this building.

 After the lookout tower the path of the Blue Trail descends steeply in the northern side of the Óház-tető Hill into a deep valley.
-We get to an asphalt road, and reach the Hétvezér-forrás (Hétvezér Spring, it means Seven Leadres’ Spring) on this road.
-A short path leads to the spring from the asphalt road.
-The name of the spring commemorates for the seven leaders of the conquering Hungarian tribes.
+We get to an asphalt road there, and reach the Hét-forrás Spring (Its other name: Hétvezér Spring, it means Seven Leaders’ Spring) on it.
+A short path with stairs leads to the spring from the asphalt road.
+The name of the spring commemorates the seven leaders of the conquering Hungarian tribes.
 The second stamp of the Blue Trail is located on the pillar of the shelter at the resting place.

 When we go farther, the last climb will come towards the flat top of Pintér-tető Hill, and then the trail descends until the Calvary Church of Kőszeg.
 Underway we can take a short detour following the signs to the Trianoni kereszt (Cross of Trianon).
 A beautiful panorama opens from the cross to the closest settlements of Austria.
-Generally the Calvary Church is closed similar to the Szent Vid-kápolna, but the panorama is nice towards Kőszeg town from the stairs of the church.
+Generally the Calvary Church is closed similar to the Szent Vid Chapel, but the panorama is nice towards Kőszeg town from the stairs of the church.
 If we continue our hike, we will reach the first houses of Kőszeg on a steeply descending dirt road beside the sculptures (stations) of the Calvary.

-The Blue Trail goes through the town, we will reach the historical downtown of Kőszeg with a small walk.
-The Blue Trail passes in front of the old castle of the settlement, which was defended successfully by Jurisics György against the Turkey Armee in 1532, later we get to the Jurisics tér (Jurisics Square) and the Hősök kapuja (Heroes’ Gate).
-Kőszeg is a stamping place of the Blue Trail, the official stamps are in the Tourinform office (address: 2 Fő tér, Kőszeg) and in the Kék Huszár Restaurant (address: 60-62 Várkör, Kőszeg).
-But it is accepted the stamps of any museums, the castle, or every other places, which shows the name of Kőszeg town.
+The Blue Trail goes across the town, we will reach the historical downtown of Kőszeg with a small walk.
+The Blue Trail runs in front of the old castle of the settlement, which was defended successfully by Jurisics György against the Turkey Armee in 1532, later we get to the Jurisics tér (Jurisics Square) and the Heroes’ Gate.
+Kőszeg is a stamping place of the Blue Trail, the official stamps are located in the Tourinform office (address: 2 Fő tér, Kőszeg) and in the Kék Huszár Restaurant (address: 60-62 Várkör, Kőszeg).
+But it is accepted the stamps of any museums, the castle, or every other places, which show the name of Kőszeg town.

 The National Blue Trail leaves the Jurisics tér through the Hősök Kapuja, goes along the short and narrow Városháza utca (Városháza Street) and turns left on the Főtér (Main Square).
 We cross the square, take a few steps on the Kossuth utca (Kossuth Street) and turn left onto the street of the market.
 We pass the building of the fire department through a small park, where a huge plane tree stands.
 This small park is a nature reservations area.
 We reach the Táncsics utca (Táncsics Street) on a narrow pavement, the marked path turns left here.
 We pass the new Calvinist church, and go till the end of the street, where we turn right, onto the Kiss János utca (Kiss János Street) and cross the Malom-árok (Malom Stream) on a bridge.
 The marked route turns left here, onto a promenade, which leads between the Malom-árok and the Gyöngyös-patak (Gyöngyös Stream) through a small park.
 At the edge of the park we turn right onto the Dózsa György utca (Dózsa György Street) and reach the border of the town soon.